 He was in so many ways….nothing.
 An agent so close to code-perfect that Central had invited him to transition away from his Field role and into some more nebulous position after his first annual evaluation.

 It had meant he was so inhuman, so lacking in development, that he was a candidate for those Reynolds called “the best of us”.

 A compliment.
 An insult.

-Reynolds had begged him not to accept that there was so much more to the world.
+Reynolds had begged him not to accept.
+Had argued that there was so much more to the world.